jQuery can be used to get the dimensions of the current page. The dimensions include the screen, viewport and document height, and width.

 - How to refresh a page using jQuery?

-- How to scroll window using jQuery ?
+- How to click anywhere on the page except one element using jQuery ?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.